Growing your email list can be a slog with endless marketing tasks like content creation, social media, and networking.

 Think of an email service provider (ESP) as the engine behind the marketing emails you send.
 An ESP is not Gmail, Yahoo, or Outlook; Gmail and Yahoo are web mail providers (which means emails are sent, received, and stored through an online browser) and Outlook is an email client (which is computer software that stores your emails on your computer, not online).

 There are a lot of things ESPs do to keep their deliverability rates up.
-Just some of the ways we do this at Infusionsoft by Keap (and many ESPs will implement some similar steps) include by monitoring and vetting their customers' lists, authenticating emails, handling bounces, monitoring IP reputation, and having a human compliance and review team.
+Just some of the ways we do this at Keap (and many ESPs will implement some similar steps) include by monitoring and vetting their customers' lists, authenticating emails, handling bounces, monitoring IP reputation, and having a human compliance and review team.
 You don't have to know what all of these things are, but it is important to know that ESPs have a lot of measures in place to maintain their deliverability, including ensuring their users follow list hygiene best practices.
 Otherwise their reputation-and your deliverability-go down.

 3. Your sender domain